Introduction to MySQL ON DELETE CASCADE

 SELECT * FROM Room;

-Initially, 3 rooms associated with building number 1 and 2 rooms linked to building number 2.
+Initially, there were three rooms associated with building number 1, and two rooms were linked to building number 2..
 So, now by deleting the Build_Num 2 in the parent table, we can see that the rooms referenced with foreign key Build_Num in Room table are also auto-deleted simultaneously.

 Example #6 – Finding Table affected by ON DELETE CASCADE in MySQL

-If we want to know the CASCADE affected table by MYSQL ON DELETE CASCADE for the foreign key to old referential action when we delete data from the related table, then we need to apply query in the information_schema database in the phpMyAdmin or database panel with syntax as follows:
+Suppose we want to know the CASCADE affected table by MYSQL ON DELETE CASCADE for the foreign key to old referential action when we delete data from the related table.
+In that case, we need to apply a query in the information_schema database in the phpMyAdmin or database panel with the syntax as follows:

-Using this type of MySQL delete statement helps to automatically remove the associated table data whenever we delete the data in the paternal table to save our time, manage the table records easily, fetch updated rows and organize the database size as well as improves usage of the referential action for a foreign key.
+Using this type of MySQL delete statement helps to automatically remove the associated table data whenever we delete the data in the paternal table to save our time, manage the table records easily, fetch updated rows, and organize the database size as well as improve usage of the referential action for a foreign key.